Vulcan 900 Classic LT

 July 16, 2007

 The reserve light started flickering on at 340 km, and I ran it to 378.4 km where I put in 16.745 liters (part way up the neck).
 The gas gauge was reading empty at about 270.
+(Note from the future: Kawasaki has changed the float arm on the newer replacement part for the fuel level sensor, so that it reads empty closer to the real empty.)

 Just as I had some problems adjusting to the BMW K1100LT when I first bought it, now I am having some problems getting used to the Vulcan.